 Past legislation, policies and practices, and a lack of support for resolving the mass trauma and grief, mean that Aboriginal and Torres Strait Islander children now experience disproportionately higher rates of abuse and neglect, including child sexual abuse, than non-Aboriginal children.
-The following section will show how these impacts contribute to the over-representation of Aboriginal and Torres Strait Islander children as out-of-home care.
+The following section will show how these impacts contribute to the over-representation of Aboriginal and Torres Strait Islander children in institutional settings such as out-of-home care.